[Virtual Event] The AI Readiness gap: Where infrastructure teams are getting AI wrong

 Key concepts in Jenkins

-• Pipeline: This is a workflow that incorporates various stages/jobs to build, test, and deliver/deploy an application using CI/CD principles.
+• Pipeline: A workflow that incorporates multiple stages/jobs to build, test, and deploy an application using CI/CD principles.
 In Jenkins, the pipeline is stored in a file named “Jenkinsfile.”
 The file is stored in the root directory of the repository, which Jenkins reads to execute the stages.

-• Stages: This first layer of tasks in your pipeline breaks up the pipeline tasks into multiple parts, allowing your builds and deployments to be clearer and more concise.
+• Stages: This first layer of your pipeline breaks tasks into multiple parts, making your builds and deployments clearer and more concise.
 Stages can include a single job or multiple ones and can be triggered manually or automatically through the pipeline.

-• Jobs: These are a set of actions run in a specific order to fulfill your pipeline run.
-This run can include steps to perform builds, tests, run scripts/commands, and a full deployment.
+• Jobs: A set of actions executed in a specific order to fulfill your pipeline run.
+This run can include steps to build, test, run scripts/commands, and perform a full deployment.

 • Steps: A single command that performs a single action, steps tell Jenkins what to do and serve as the building block for the Pipeline.